Aaron Stell

-Aaron Stell (March 26, 1911 – January 7, 1996, in Los Angeles) was an American film editor with one hundred feature film credits and many additional credits for his television work.
-Stell worked for more than a decade at the start of his career at Columbia Pictures (1943–1955 credits), which was a major Hollywood studio in that era.
-Among his most noted films are Touch of Evil (directed by Orson Welles-1958), To Kill a Mockingbird (directed by Robert Mulligan-1962), and Silent Running (directed by Douglas Trumbull-1972).
+Aaron Stell (March 26, 1911 – January 7, 1996) was an American film editor with one hundred feature film credits and many additional credits for his television work.
+He is best known for his work on Touch of Evil (directed by Orson Welles-1958), To Kill a Mockingbird (directed by Robert Mulligan-1962), and Silent Running (directed by Douglas Trumbull-1972).

+Early life

+Aaron Stell was born on March 26, 1911.
+After graduating from Los Angeles High School, he worked as a postmaster for Fox Film in the late 1920s.

+Career

+Stell's earliest editing career was for Columbia Pictures, where he worked at from 1943 to 1955.
+He then worked for other Hollywood studios for the rest of his career.
 Touch of Evil, which was directed by Orson Welles, proved difficult for Stell; he was not the initial editor but instead chosen for re-editing, and he noted that Welles became "ill, depressed, and unhappy with the studio's impatience" in the process.

 Stell had been selected as a member of the American Cinema Editors.
-He was nominated for the American Cinema Editors Eddie award for To Kill a Mockingbird (1962).
+He was nominated for the American Cinema Editors Eddie Award for To Kill a Mockingbird (1962).
 He was also nominated for Eddies for his television work on an episode of Ben Casey (1961) and on the mini-series Guyana Tragedy: The Story of Jim Jones (1980).
 In 1996 he shared the American Cinema Editors Career Achievement Award with Desmond Marquette.

+Personal life and death

+Since the early 1940s, Stell worked as an oil painter.
+By 1964, he has painted over 50 paintings.
+Stell died in Los Angeles at age 84.